MilliPress/MilliCache/README.md

 ### Clear Cache by Post IDs

 To clear the cache of specific posts, use the following function.
-This will clear all cache entries of the post-IDs.
+This will clear all cache entries for the post IDs.

 ```php
 /*